Japan Autumn Trip

 C. Long Exposures

-A third option to eliminate crowds from your pictures would be to use long exposures.
-However, this means longer hours onsite and potentially having to carry bulkier tripods and neutral density filters.
-At night, this would be ideal as lines of red or white light across your images might give it a better aesthetic.
+A third option to eliminate crowds from your pictures is to use long exposures.
+However, this means spending longer hours on site and potentially carrying bulkier tripods and neutral-density filters.
+At night, this would be ideal, as lines of red or white light across your images might improve their aesthetic.

 In fact, I highly recommend that you take long exposures (or use a telephoto lens) at night in areas like Shibuya, Shinjuku, or Akihabara.